mmbaye2000/vpn-setup/README.md

 </p>

 <h1>VPN - Prerequisites and Installation</h1>
-This tutorial outlines the prerequisites and installation ousing a VPN.<br />
+This tutorial outlines the prerequisites and installation of using a VPN.<br />

 <h2>Environments and Technologies Used</h2>